codefellows/seattle-201d44/class-08-forms-events/README.md

 ![ermahgerd.jpg](ermahgerd.jpg)

-- Sam & Nicholas will start doing 15-minute 1:1 (well, 2:1) meetings with students this afternoon.
-Visit [this link](https://sam-201d35.youcanbook.me/) to sign up for a time.
+- Sam (& sometimes maybe Dario) will start doing 15-minute 1:1 (well, maybe 2:1) meetings with students this afternoon.
+Visit [this link](https://sam-301d44.youcanbook.me/) to sign up for a time.
 Please be sure to write down your time, since the site does not support you being able to go back and look.

 ## Readings